supermax1234/CancerGenomicsCourse/README.md

 * **Lesson 2 Exercises:** You will find the input files needed to complete the exercises in the `Exercises` folder.

+A step-by-step guide to help you complete the exercises is available at the following link:

+<a href="https://supermax1234.github.io/CancerGenomicsCourse/" target="_blank">`https://supermax1234.github.io/CancerGenomicsCourse`</a>

 ***

 ### **Mutational Signatures**